Bias-Related Incidents and/or Hate Crimes

 Public Safety at Rose Hill

 What happens when a Bias-Related Incident and/or Hate Crime is Reported?

 After consultation with the alleged victim/complainant and sensitive consideration of the facts of the case, an investigation of the incident will be conducted by the Department of Public Safety and/or the Dean of Students so that appropriate student conduct action may be taken.
-When an incident involves a University employee as a perpetrator or a victim, the Director of Institutional Equity and Compliance/Title IX Coordinator will be notified and participate in the investigation with other appropriate University officials.
+When an incident involves a University employee as a perpetrator or a victim, the Title IX Coordinator will be notified and participate in the investigation with other appropriate University officials.
 Internal proceedings do not supersede, and will not interfere with, an individual's right to pursue other legal remedies, including criminal prosecution.
 The Department of Public Safety maintains a cooperative relationship with local police precincts and will assist any victim in every possible way through the process of reporting, investigation, and resolution of any criminal proceedings.

 Anyone who believes they may be a victim of bias-related incidents and/or hate crimes is also encouraged to utilize the services provided by the Office of Multicultural Affairs, Counseling and Psychological Services and Campus Ministry located at each campus:

 Rose Hill – McGinley 215: 718-817-0664